dsolstad/dbyll/_posts/2020-02-02-Tutorial-Hardcoded-Writing-Hardcoded-Windows-Shellcodes-32bit.md

 ### Test standalone executable

-Simply double click on the executible and a cmd terminal will appear.
+Simply double click on the executable and a cmd terminal will appear.
 ![_config.yml]({{ site.baseurl }}/images/bindshell2.png)

 Connect to it using netcat and we got a shell!